SciCompMod/memilio/cpp/models/ide_secir/README.md

 ## Initialization

 - The file [parameters_io](parameters_io.h) provides functionality to compute initial data for the IDE-SECIR model based on real data.
 An example for this initialization method can be found at [IDE initialization example](../../examples/ide_initialization.cpp).

+- For fictional initialization you have different possibilities: